Peter Rabbit 2: The Runaway

-Peter Rabbit 2: The Runaway (also known simply as Peter Rabbit 2) is a 2021 3D adventure comedy film directed and produced by Will Gluck, who co-wrote the screenplay with Patrick Burleigh.
-The film is a sequel to 2018's Peter Rabbit produced by Sony Pictures Animation, and is based on the stories of Peter Rabbit created by Beatrix Potter.
-James Corden reprises his role as the title character, alongside Rose Byrne, Domhnall Gleeson, and David Oyelowo in live-action roles, and the voices of Elizabeth Debicki, Lennie James, and Margot Robbie.
+Peter Rabbit 2: The Runaway is a 2021 live-action animated comedy film directed by Will Gluck, who co-wrote the screenplay with Patrick Burleigh, based on the Peter Rabbit stories by Beatrix Potter.
+James Corden reprises his role as Peter Rabbit, alongside Rose Byrne, Domhnall Gleeson, and David Oyelowo in live-action roles, and the voices of Elizabeth Debicki, and Margot Robbie.

-After facing numerous delays from its original February 2020 release date due to the COVID-19 pandemic, the film was released theatrically by Sony Pictures Releasing under its Columbia Pictures label, first in Australia on March 25, 2021, then in the United Kingdom on May 17 and in the United States on June 11.
-The film grossed $154 million worldwide.
-The film received positive reviews on Rotten Tomatoes, which called it "enjoyably silly and self-aware".
-On Metacritic, it received mixed reviews.
+After facing numerous delays from its original February 2020 release date due to the COVID-19 pandemic, the film was released theatrically by Sony Pictures Releasing in Australia on March 25, 2021, in the United Kingdom on May 17 and in the United States on June 11.
+The film received mixed reviews from critics and grossed $157 million.